stfbk/CryptoAC/README.md

   <img src="./docs/source/CryptoAC.png" width="128" height="128" />
 </p>

+> CryptoAC is undergoing refactoring, the new version will be released in 2025; please contact the developers at `sberlato@fbk.eu` for more details

 # CryptoAC

 CryptoAC (*Cryptographic Access Control*) provides end-to-end protection of sensitive data--such as documents, files and messages--through **cryptographic enforcement of access control policies**.